mlc-ai/mlc-llm/README.md

 # MLC LLM

-MLC LLM is a **universal solution** that allows **any language models** to be **deployed natively** on a diverse set of hardware backends and native applications, plus a **productive framework** for everyone to further optimize model performance for their own usecases.
+MLC LLM is a **universal solution** that allows **any language models** to be **deployed natively** on a diverse set of hardware backends and native applications, plus a **productive framework** for everyone to further optimize model performance for their own use cases.

 Our mission is to **enable everyone to develop, optimize and deploy AI models natively on everyone's devices**.